GayathriPCh/Image-to-music-mapping-with-python-libraries/README.md

-# Music_from_Image using python
+# Music_from_Image using python(BeatWave)
-1. Generating music from Images.
+Generating music from Images.
    -by mapping each pixel to a frequency value